IamNaeto/IamNaeto/README.md

 - 🤔 I’m looking for help with mastering my skills as a software engineer
 - 💬 Ask me about anything
 - 😄 Pronouns: Charlie
-- ⚡ Fun fact: I don't joke with food
+- ⚡ Fun fact: I don't joke with food and sleep
 - 📫 How to reach me: check my contact mediums below

 ## Contact ##